tg44/OctoPrint-Prometheus-Exporter/README.md

 ## Metrics

-All of the metrics are prefixed as `octoprint_` for easier identification.Metrics for distance and temperature are showed in the units configured in the 3D printer firmware.
+All metrics are prefixed as `octoprint_` for easier identification.
+Metrics for distance and temperature are showed in the units configured in the 3D printer firmware.

 The metrics endpoint is: /plugin/prometheus_exporter/metrics.
 If your OctoPrint runs on localhost:5000 this leads to http://localhost:5000/plugin/prometheus_exporter/metrics as scrape target.